 ARTICLE 14 - CONSTRUCTION SUPERVISION AND SCHEDULE-

 a.
 Throughout the progress of the work, each contractor shall keep at the job site a competent superintendent and supervisory staff satisfactory to the designer and the owner.
-The superintendent and supervisory staff shall not be changed without the consent of the designer and owner unless said superintendent ceases to be employed by the contractor or ceases to be competent as determined by the contractor, designer and owner The superintendent and other staff designated by the contractor in writing shall have authority to act on behalf of the contractor, and instructions, directions or notices given to him shall be as binding as if given to the contractor.
+The superintendent and supervisory staff shall not be changed without the consent of the designer and owner unless said superintendent ceases to be employed by the contractor or ceases to be competent as determined by the contractor, designer and owner.
+The superintendent and other staff designated by the contractor in writing shall have authority to act on behalf of the contractor, and instructions, directions or notices given to him shall be as binding as if given to the contractor.
 However, directions, instructions and notices shall be confirmed in writing.

 b.
 The contractor shall examine and study the drawings and specifications and fully understand the project design, and shall provide constant and efficient supervision to the work.
 Should he discover any discrepancies of any sort in the drawings or specifications, he shall report them to the designer without delay.
 He will not be held responsible for discrepancies in the drawings and/or specifications, but shall be held responsible to report them should they become known to him.